TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/SpecialPages/Index.rst

 """""""

 In the page tree you see some pages with a folder icon.
-By default pages created in TYPO3 are meant to contain web page content.
+By default pages created in *TYPO3 CMS* are meant to contain web page content.
 They appear in the menu and can have a title.
 95% of all pages are used like that.
 But pages can also serve as simple containers of database elements that are not meant to be content on a visible web page.
 This